digbmc/coll-news-site/_projects/tactile.md

 -->

 Our tactile visualization was a chance for our team to create a hands-on, physical representation of our corpus data.
-For this project, we etched a map of the United States onto a piece of plywood indicating the specific states and countries which Bryn Mawr graduates from the time period of 1931-1949 hailed from.
+For this project, we carved a map of the United States onto a piece of plywood indicating the specific states and countries which Bryn Mawr graduates from the time period of 1931-1949 hailed from.

 We began this process by searching corpus text files for commencement issues that had graduating students' names and where they're from.
 We were then able create new text files for each of the 26 issues so files only had the section(s) with graduating students' names and where they're from.
 After cleaning the data in OpenRefine,  we were able to find students from 48 states and 36 countries outside of the United States.